 |Author notified and program posts online||18 May 2022|

 |Submission system opens for manuscripts and poster videos/PDFs*||27 June 2022|

 Post-deadline abstracts due: Submit via conference listings

 |11 July 2022|

 |Poster videos/PDFs due for onsite preview||10 August 2022|

 Format your manuscript

-LENGTH: Publish a 4-page minimum in Proceedings of SPIE in the SPIE Digital Library.
+LENGTH: Publish a four-page minimum in proceedings of SPIE in the SPIE Digital Library.